BEMÆRK: Ansøgningsfristen er overskredet

 Expected start date and duration of employment

-• A PhD (or equivalent) in biology, engineering, physics, oceanography or related fields.
+- A PhD (or equivalent) in biology, environmental management, or similar

 Who we are

-The Department of Ecoscience is engaged in research programs and advisory work covering the major biological subdisciplines.
-We conduct world-class research in the areas of aquatic biology and ecology, Arctic environment and ecosystems, biodiversity, conservation biology and wildlife management.
-The Department currently employs approximately 275 academic and technical staff, as well as many PhD students.
+The Department of Ecoscience is engaged in research projects covering the major biological subdisciplines.
+We conduct world-class research in the areas of aquatic biology and ecology, ecosystem ecology, biodiversity, conservation biology and wildlife management.
+The Department currently employs approximately 275 academic and technical staff, as well as many PhD students, distributed on two geographical locations in Aarhus and Roskilde.
 For more information on the Department see: http://ecos.au.dk/en/.

 What we offer